 - Polyurethane, most commonly called Gorilla glue because that was the first company to introduce it to the US market; and,

-- Aliphatic, a synthetic resin glue of which Titebond is the most familiar brand, a synthetic adhesive known for its yellow color and creamy consistency.
+- Aliphatic, a synthetic resin glue of which Titebond is the most familiar brand, is a synthetic adhesive known for its yellow color and creamy consistency.

 Wood glues generally are designed to penetrate the wood fiber to create a deep bond that will actually be stronger than the wood itself – the strength of the wood plus the strength of the glue.
 Glued joints, even if there are mechanical items used (nails, screws, brads), are simply stronger because of the glue.